BLiMP: The Benchmark of Linguistic Minimal Pairs for English: Results Discussion

 \subsection{Results \& Discussion by Phenomenon}

 The results also give insight into how LM's linguistic knowledge varies by domain.
 Models generally perform best and closest to human level on morphological phenomena.
-For instance, GPT-2 performs within 2.1 points of humans on \textsc{anaphor agr.}, \textsc{det.-noun agr.}, and \textsc{subj.-verb agr}.
-The set of challenging phenomena is more diverse. \textsc{Islands} are the hardest phenomenon by a wide margin.
-Only GPT-2 performs well above chance, and it remains 14 points below humans.
+For instance, GPT-2 performs within 5 points of humans on \textsc{anaphor agr.}, \textsc{det.-noun agr.}, and \textsc{subj.-verb agr}.
+The set of challenging phenomena is more diverse. \textsc{Islands} are the hardest phenomenon for most models.
+Only GPT-2 performs well above chance, and it remains 12 points below humans.
 Some semantic phenomena, specifically those involving \textsc{NPI licensing} and \textsc{quantifiers}, are also challenging overall.
 All models perform relatively poorly on \textsc{arg. structure}.

 From these results we conclude that current SotA LMs robustly encode basic facts of English agreement.
 This does not mean that LMs will come close to human performance for all agreement phenomena. \S \ref{sec:long-distance} discusses evidence that increased dependency length and the presence of agreement attractors of the kind investigated by \citet{linzen2016assessing} and \citet{gulordava2019colorless} reduce performance on agreement phenomena.